DataDog/datadog-api-client-java/api_docs/v1/ServiceLevelObjectivesApi.md

         ServiceLevelObjectivesApi apiInstance = new ServiceLevelObjectivesApi(defaultClient);
         String sloId = "sloId_example"; // String | The ID of the service level objective.
-        String force = "force_example"; // String | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor). try {
+        String force = "force_example"; // String | Delete the monitor even if it's referenced by other resources (for example SLO, composite monitor). try {
             SLODeleteResponse result = apiInstance.deleteSLO(sloId, new ServiceLevelObjectivesApi.DeleteSLOOptionalParameters()
                 .force(force));